-Each class in which a case study is assigned, students will be required to turn in a written memo or paper discussing/answering the case questions.
+For each class in which a case study is assigned, students will be required to turn in a written memo or paper discussing/answering the case questions.
 Case write-ups will be graded on strength and conciseness of analysis, organization, clarity, grammar, punctuation, and spelling.
 Case grades will be based on answering the stated questions and minimizing unnecessary, irrelevant and unsupportive information.

 Students may work in groups of maximum two people.
 If you work as a team, please turn in one copy per team with the names of both team members listed on the first page.
+From time to time, we may allow more than two people per group at the professor's discretion.
 All papers must be typewritten.
 With the exception of essential cases - those noted with an asterisk in the class schedule -, students may drop their lowest memo/paper grade.